 My arrival into Naples was as inauspicious as my (shortened) stay there.
 As the Air France jet started its descent, we flew into thick black cloud which hovered menacingly over the city.
 An omen?
 I found the presence of the clouds odd because the two hour flight from Paris had been sunny and uneventful all the way down.
 Suddenly a rainstorm of biblical proportions broke out.
 Turbulence ensued and we landed, rather rockily.
 The taxi ride to the hotel was worse.
 We descended a slippery slope (in the pouring rain) with such velocity that I found myself sliding across the back seat from one side of the car to the other.
 I groped for the seatbelt.
 It was broken.
 To worsen matters, every time we passed a roadside shrine to the Virgin Mary – of which there were many and erected for each fatal road accident that had occurred there – my pious taxi driver made the sign of the cross, not once or twice, but three times.
 Kissing the side of his index finger, he then touched his fingers to his forehead, chest and two shoulders.
 Three times.
 All without lifting his foot from the gas pedal.

 Then his cell phone rang and he launched into a lengthy and animated discussion with his mother.
 I know this because every sentence was punctuated with “Mamma”.
 “Oh dear God, if there is one,” I muttered to myself, “Must he speak with his mother now??”
-With the phone clamped to his ear, he spoke and made gestures with his one free hand – all the while reaffirming the Holy Trinity every time another Virgin Mary appeared.
+Phone clamped between his ear and shoulder, he spoke and made gestures with his one free hand – all the while reaffirming the Holy Trinity every time another Virgin Mary appeared.
 We continued our descent into Dante’s inferno, or rather, the city.

-Finally reaching the hotel, I staggered out of the car, checked in, dumped my bag in my room, went out again and was immediately attacked by a purse snatcher.
+Finally, we reached the hotel and I staggered out of the car, checked in, dumped my bag in my room, went out again and was immediately attacked by a purse snatcher.

-Marching into the hotel, broken handbag dangling from my hand, I recounted my street scuffle incident to the two men at reception.
+Marching into the hotel, me and my broken handbag, I recounted my street scuffle to the two men at reception.
 They were embarrassed because only ten minutes earlier they had greeted me with a hearty “Welcome to Naples!
 We hope you’ll enjoy your stay in our fine city!”
 They apologized profusely.
 “We are very sorry, Signora,” they said.
 They instructed me to leave everything in my room safe and go out with nothing.
 “Nothing?”
 I said.
 “But I need to take some cash, at least.
 And a map.”
 They told me to put a few things in zippered pockets or in a secure money belt hidden under my coat.

 And so I went out again, unhappily, sans camera, sans handbag.
 But for someone like me who lives and breathes freedom, I found this restriction on my personal liberté very depressing.